The Station nightclub fire: Great White, Jack Russell, and Mark Kendall

-Russell considered disbanding Great White after the fire, but reconsidered when he decided to embark on a benefit tour.
+Russell considered disbanding Great White after the fire but reconsidered when he decided to embark on a benefit tour.
 The tour started five months after the fire, and each concert began with a prayer for survivors and families.
 The band raised $185,000 for the Station Family Fund during the tour.
-The band initially retired "Desert Moon", the song they were performing when the fire began, from their concert set list.
+The band initially retired "Desert Moon", the song they were performing when the fire began, from their concert setlist.
 "I don't think I could ever sing that song again," said Russell.
 Kendall said in 2005, "We haven't played that song.
 Things that bring back memories of that night we try to stay away from.
 And that song reminds us of that night.
 We haven't played it since then and probably never will."

 Two years to the day after the fire, band members Russell and Kendall, along with Great White's attorney, Ed McPherson, appeared on CNN's Larry King Live with three survivors of the fire and the father of Longley, to discuss how their lives had changed since the incident.

 Russell left Great White in 2010.
 In the years following the fire, Great White split into two separate groups, one led by Russell and the other by Kendall.
-Kendall's version of the band holds the copyright for the Great White name.
 When Russell launched his version of the band in 2012, Kendall's group responded that Russell had no right to use the name.
 After a 2013 legal settlement between the two parties, Kendall's band retained the Great White name, while Russell's band was allowed to use the name Jack Russell's Great White.
 By 2013, Russell's group had resumed playing "Desert Moon".

-Russell performed a benefit show in February 2013 in Hermosa Beach, California in commemoration of the tenth anniversary of the fire.
-Russell planned to donate the proceeds to the Station Fire Memorial Foundation, but the organization asked to be disassociated from the concert, citing the animosity still felt by many of the survivors and surviving families.
+Russell performed a benefit show in February 2013 in Hermosa Beach, California, commemorating the tenth anniversary of the fire.
+Russell planned to donate the proceeds to the Station Fire Memorial Foundation.
+However, the organization asked to be disassociated from the concert, citing the animosity that many survivors and surviving families still felt.
 Russell raised about $180 from the concert, but the Memorial Foundation refused the donation, a decision supported by Kendall.
 In 2013, Kendall told The Providence Journal that he maintained amicable contact with some survivors, victims' families, and the Station Fire Memorial Foundation.
-Russell's relation with some survivors and families has been strained, although he remains close to Longley's family.
+Russell's relation with some survivors and families had been strained, although he remained close to Longley's family.

 Neither version of Great White performed in any of the six New England states for over a decade following the fire.
 Russell's group made its first New England appearance in twelve years at a harvest festival in Mechanic Falls, Maine, in August 2015.
-Kendall's version of Great White was to perform at the Mohegan Sun casino in Uncasville, Connecticut alongside Stryper and Steven Adler on March 25, 2023, but the venue indefinitely postponed the concert on March 2, citing its proximity to the twentieth anniversary of the fire.
+Kendall's version of Great White was to perform at the Mohegan Sun casino in Uncasville, Connecticut, alongside Stryper and Steven Adler on March 25, 2023, but the venue indefinitely postponed the concert on March 2, citing its proximity to the twentieth anniversary of the fire.

+Russell died on August 7, 2024 from complications of Lewy body dementia.